ZephyrCarter/troop223.github.io/index.md

 <p>

-The next three ranks are <strong>Star</strong>, <strong>Life</strong>, and <strong>Eagle</strong>, and these the Scouts Must go for on thier own. these are ranks that are highly saught after and mean a lot to achieve, especually Eagle, and are worth the time to    acomplish.
-Achieving these can be vital when getting jobs in many fields, and espesually the armed forces.
-That is why Troop 223 is such a good choice when looking for troops to join, because the skills and benifits achieved here can benifit Scouts both in the short term and the long run, leading to success and compitance for Scouts in thier adult lives.
+The next three ranks are <strong>Star</strong>, <strong>Life</strong>, and <strong>Eagle</strong>, and these the Scouts Must go for on thier own. these are ranks that are highly saught after and mean a lot to achieve, especually Eagle, and are worth the time to    accomplish.
+Achieving these can be vital when getting jobs in many fields, espesually in the armed forces.
+That is why Troop 223 is such a good choice when looking for troops to join, because the skills and benifits achieved here can benifit Scouts both in the short term and the long run, leading to success and compitancy for Scouts in thier adult lives.

 </p>